aws-samples/serverless-observability-workshop/workshop/content/070_tracing/deploy_app.md

 First of all, let's get to our sample application for this exercise.

-Go back you your **Cloud9** environment and navigate the sample app at `serverless-observability-workshop/code/sample-app-tracing`

 {{% notice tip %}}
-Spare a couple of minutes to understand which resources are being provisioned in the `template.yaml` file as well as its Lambda functions.
+Spare a couple of minutes to understand which resources are being provisioned in the ***serverless-observability-workshop/code/sample-app-tracing/template.yaml*** file as well as its Lambda functions.
 {{% /notice %}}

 For the sake of showing a more complete example of active tracing in place, we will be adding a second link to our `Put Item` service in a way that for each new item recorded, a message will be sent to a SNS Topic which will later trigger another Lambda function to notify an administrator about this new item insertion.